prestwia/cs290-assignment4/README.md

       npx serve ./public/
       ```
       Then, you can use URLs similar to the ones above to see the files from `public/` (note that serve runs on port 5000 by default).
 This will give you an idea of what your own server should do.

-## Code Blog

-Add an entry to your Code Blog reflecting on your experience with this assignment.
-Here are some questions you could answer (though these aren't the only ones):

-  * What was challenging about the assignment, and what specific kinds of problems did you have.
-How did you solve those problems?

-  * What did you learn from the assignment?
-Were there any special insights you had?
-What did you find that you already knew?

-  * What kinds of resources were helpful for completing the assignment?
-Specific websites?
-Lectures?
-The class Piazza forum?
-The TAs?
-How did you use each of these resources?

-  * What are one or two things you had to Google to complete the assignment?

-## Submission

-As always, we'll be using GitHub Classroom for this assignment, and you will submit your assignment via GitHub.
-Just make sure your completed files are committed and pushed by the assignment's deadline to the master branch of the GitHub repo that was created for you by GitHub Classroom.
-A good way to check whether your files are safely submitted is to look at the master/main branch your assignment repo on the github.com website (i.e. https://github.com/osu-cs290-sp21/assignment-4-YourGitHubUsername/).
-If your changes show up there, you can consider your files submitted.

-In addition to submitting your assignment via GitHub, you must submit the URL to your code blog entry (e.g. http://web.engr.oregonstate.edu/~YOUR_ONID_ID/cs290/blog.html) via Canvas by the due date specified above.

-## Grading criteria

-Only changes to `server.js` will be considered when grading this assignment.
-Changes to other files will be ignored, though if you'd like, you can add the contents of your `index.js` from Assignment 3 to `public/index.js` to get the full effect of the assignment (your `index.js` won't actually be graded).
-Note also that when grading, we will not run `npm install` to install third-party modules, so if you used third-party modules in your solution, it probably won't work, and you'll get a bad grade.

-The assignment is worth 100 points total:

-  * 15 points: server listens on the port specified by the environment variable `PORT` or 3000 by default.

-  * 40 points: server serves files from `public/` with status 200 and correct `Content-Type` header when corresponding URL path is visited.
-    * 10 points per file: 8 points for correctly serving file content and 2 points for correct `Content-Type` header and 200 status code

-  * 10 points: server serves `public/index.html` with status 200 when the root URL path (`/`) is visited.

-  * 20 points: server serves `public/404.html` with status 404 when a URL path not corresponding to any file in `public/` is visited.

-  * 15 points: server reads files in `public/` exactly once and stores them in memory for later use.